UCSBCarpentry/2023-04-25-git/_episodes/11-git-changes.md

 {: .language-bash}

 ~~~
-ui-example.sh
+index.md
 ~~~
 {: .output}

-`ui-example.sh` contains some lines of code, which we can see by running:
+`index.md` is a text file, which we can see by running:

 ~~~
-$ cat ui-example.sh
+$ cat index.md
 ~~~
 {: .language-bash}

 ~~~
-echo "What is your name?"
-read name
-echo "Hello $name."
+# Seth Erickson

+I am a data services librarian at UCSB.
 ~~~
 {: .output}

-Run `ui-example.sh` using the `bash` command.
-What do you think the `read` command does?

 If we check the status of our project again,
 Git tells us that it's noticed the new file: